Przemyslaus I Noszak, Duke of Cieszyn: Life

 After 1378 Przemysław increasingly began to suffer from gout.
 The disease eventually left the former vigorous Duke a complete invalid, so he was forced to use a litter.
 It was at this time that the Duke of Cieszyn became known by his nickname: Noszak (from Polish "nosić", to carry) The progressive disease forced Przemysław in 1396 to abandon his interference in Bohemian politics.

 During his reign, Przemysław also extended his possessions and gained lands surrounding Toszek and Pyskowice and half of the Bytom and Gliwice lands.
 In 1359 he sold Siewierz to Duke Bolko II the Small of Świdnica for the amount of 2,300 fines (the land returned to him only after Bolko II's death in 1368).
 After the dispute with Konrad I of Oleśnica, Przemysław managed to obtain, in the redistribution of the Duchy of Koźle-Bytom, the southern part of the Duchy.
 During 1378-1382 he also took from his relative the Dukes of Racibórz the town of Żory.
 Finally, with the support of King Wenceslas IV, in 1384 he obtained half of both Głogów and Ścinawa and one year later (in 1385), he bought Strzelin to Duke Bolko III of Ziębice.
 Also, Przemysław annexed to his Duchy the town of Zator, given to him by the Emperor Charles IV in 1372.
 In 1401, the Duke of Cieszyn acquired the town of Toszek.

 As the closest male relative of Duke Jan III of Oświęcim, Przemysław obtained the right of succession of his Duchy in case of his death without issue; in 1405, after Jan III's death, the Duke of Cieszyn inherited Oświęcim, but immediately he ceded them (with Zator) to his eldest son and namesake Przemysław, who one year before (in 1404) received the government of half of Głogów and half of Ścinawa.
 After Przemysław's death in 1406, half of Głogów and half of Ścinawa returned to the Duke of Cieszyn.
 Oświęcim was inherited by the late Duke's only son, Casimir, who, a minor at that time, was placed under the regency of his grandfather, and after his death, of his uncle Bolesław I, who received the independent rule of Bytom and Toszek in 1405.

 He is regarded as one of the most skilled Piast Dukes of Cieszyn.
 He was a skilled diplomat and negotiator, experienced in many diplomatic efforts in several European countries.
 His internal politics in the Duchy thus remains little known.

 Przemysław I Noszak died on 23 May 1410 and was buried in the Dominican church of Cieszyn.

 Marriage and issue

 By 1360, Przemysław married Elisabeth (b. ca. 1347/50 – d.
-1374), daughter of Bolesław, Duke of Koźle-Bytom.
-They had three children:
+1374), daughter of Bolesław, Duke of Koźle -Bytom.
+They had four children: